akirk/friends/README.md

 9. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 ## Changelog

+### 2.7.4
+- Allow specifying a URL as avatar ([#243])
+- Add more mastodon style urls for ActivityPub parsing autodetection (when there is no mime-type in the rel=me)
+- Fixed a bug where comments were not retrieved via the comments RSS feed
+- Fixed the require codeword checkbox

 ### 2.7.3
 - Add get_posts args support for virtual users ([#242]), this allows the Enable Mastodon Apps to work with external mentions after [#215]